YaqubRahman/YaqubRahman/README.md

  - 💻 I'm a first year undergraduate CS student
  - 📜 I have experience in Python, Java, Javascript, HTML, CSS, MySQL, Vue.js, Nuxt.js and React
  - 🔨 I have skills in Video editing, Animating, Git and Calligraphy
+ - 💡 Open to new ideas and willing to learn more!
 #
 <div align="center" style="padding: 4px;">
   <a href="https://github.com/anuraghazra/github-readme-stats">